1920 Ganja revolt: The following days

 The following is written in the notes for 1 June in the operational manual of the XI Red Army headquarters:

 the besieged stubbornly resisted and inflicted serious losses on us.
 The anger of the Bolsheviks grew stronger and stronger.
 Probably, the rebels, seeing the failure of our demonstration attack and our weakness, simultaneously attacked the Armenian part of the city and the station, where our units were located during the rebellion.
 After that, the rebels didn't try to attack any more.
 However, they opened artillery fire and inflicted significant losses on us.

 After the unsuccessful attack on 29 May, the command of the XI Red Army had to urgently involve new forces here.
-In particular, the 2 nd division of the 20 th rifle regiment led by Voytsekhovsky from the border of Georgia, as well as the 175 th and 176 th regiments, one light artillery division, an Armenian mountain battery and an armoured car division from Baku were involved in suppressing the rebellion.
+In particular, the 2nd division of the 20th rifle regiment led by Voytsekhovsky from the border of Georgia, as well as the 175th and 176th regiments, one light artillery division, an Armenian mountain battery and an armoured car division from Baku were involved in suppressing the rebellion.
 As a result, before the attack, the Bolsheviks had 5 infantry regiments, 6 cavalry regiments, 57 heavy artillery guns, 2 armoured car divisions and 6 armoured trains.

 From 30 May, Soviet forces began to seize the military initiative around and inside the city.
 Initially, the 1 st battalion and the partisan detachment around it, had to retreat from their position under the strong pressure of numerous red forces.
 As a result, the Armenian quarter of the city came under the control of the Soviet forces.
-On that day, at the same time, a serious attack took place on the positions of the 2 nd battalion, which took a position in the direction of Shamkir.
+On that day, at the same time, a serious attack took place on the positions of the 2nd battalion, which took a position in the direction of Shamkir.
 However, it was possible to stop the Soviet forces in this direction.